-On 9 January 2020, the South Australia Minister for Energy and Mining triggered the RRO in South Australia for the first quarter of 2022.
+On 9 January 2020, the South Australia Minister for Energy and Mining triggered the RRO in South Australia for the period 10 January 2022 to 18 March 2022.

 Market Liquidity Obligation